opencomputeproject/onie/docs/faq/index.rst

 What is ONIE?
 =============

-ONIE is a small operating system for bare metal network switches that provides an environment for automated provisioning.
+ONIE is a small operating system, pre-installed as firmware on bare metal network switchs, that provides an environment for automated provisioning.

 TODO
 ====